IMAP to Office 365 Migration

 - Step 1: Update DNS records (MX record) to point to Office 365

-IMAP to Office 365 migration troubleshooting
+Troubleshooting Guide for IMAP to Office 365 Migration

 Refer to the migration troubleshooting guide for solutions to common errors encountered during the process.
 For additional information on EdbMails IMAP to Office 365 migration, consult the frequently asked questions (FAQs) section